Thadou people

-Thadou people, also called Thadou Kukis, are the Thadou language-speaking Kuki people inhabiting Northeast India, Burma, and Bangladesh.
+Thadou people, also called Thadou Kukis, are the Thadou language-speaking Kuki people inhabiting Northeast India, Myanmar, and Bangladesh.
 "Thadou" is also the name of a particular clan among the Thadou Kukis.
 Other clans of Thadou Kukis include Haokip, Kipgen, Doungel, Hangshing, Mangvung etc.

 Identity

 The issues of identity with reference to "Thadou" are complex, since Thadou is the name of a clan (originating from an ancestor called Thadou), and also the name of a language spoken by other clans unrelated to Thadou and some clans "senior" to Thadou.
 There is a tendency to refer to all Thadou language-speakers as "Thadous", as if they form a tribe called "Thadou".
 But this is resented by some of the other clans.
 There is nothing to suggest that the entirety of Thadou language-speakers ever organised themselves as a tribe.
 The Gazeetteer of Manipur (1886) noted that the Kukis, in particular the Thadou Kukis, were organised in terms of clans rather than tribes.

 Prior to the arrival of the British, the Manipuris referred to the Thadou Kukis as "Khongjais".
 The British replaced this term with "Kukis", which was accepted by Thadou Kukis without reservation, even though the term applied equally to all Kuki-Chin language-speaking people (now referred to as Kuki-Zo people).
 After the departure of the British, tribes such as the Paites and Zous as well as the "Old Kukis" disowned the "Kuki" label, calling it a "colonial imposition".
 As a result, Thadou Kukis remained the only people continuing the use of "Kuki", almost turning it into a tribe identity.
 This has been pointed out as a misappropriation of the term, since the "Kuki" label belongs to all the Kuki-Zo people, not only the Thadou Kukis.
 The Kuki National Organisation leaders proposed "Khochungte" as an alternative label for the Thadou Kuki identity, which has however not come into common use.

 Many Thadou language-speakers simply refer to themselves as "Kukis".
 Some also refer to their language as "Kuki" instead of "Thadou".
 The correct terminology remains a matter of continuing debate.